Creative-Coding-RSS-2021/exercise_7/Readme.md

 # Exercise 7.
-Build, Deploy & some Noise :pencil:
+Build, deploy & make some Noise :pencil:

 **Exercise Goal**: to know how to build and deploy a web javascript project